tomsWebConsulting/twcsl/README.md

 ## Layout Overview

-twcsl contains over 80 effects.
-Each effect has it's own version number, code, read me, and etc.
+twcsl contains over 85 effects.
+Each effect has it's own version number, code, read me, and etc. Each effect is independant.
+In other words all the effects are not necessarily designed to all work together.

 * v7.0 and v7.1 effects